Variables

 Local Variables

-The scope of a local variable is limited to the block in which it is defined, meaning it can only be accessed and used within that block.
+In this regard, it is important to remember the reader that the scope of a local variable is limited to the block in which it is defined, meaning it can only be accessed and used within that block.
+Furthermore, once the block of code finishes executing, the local variable is normally destroyed, and its memory is released.

 The code snippet below shows an example of a variable that been declared inside a function and, thus, is an example of a local variable: